Waste Not, Want Not

 Chief: If you can justify the need by comparing your caseloads to other digital labs than I will consider it.

 Jim does what his Chief did and looks within the Department for additional help and then the process repeats itself.

 This common scenario continually depletes law enforcement from the resources the department needs the most and the scenario proves to not be very effective.
 Digital evidence is like DNA back in the 1980’s.
-Outsourcing is proving to be more cost effective, faster, and has additional capabilities to handle a broader array services rather than do it in-house.
+Outsourcing is proving to be more cost-effective, faster, and has additional capabilities to handle a broader array service rather than do it in-house.